 The EMCC login/logout process requires more processing resources than intracluster EM login/logout, therefore the maximum supported login/logout rates are lower for EMCC.
-In the absence of any intracluster EM logins/logouts, Unified CM supports a maximum rate of 75 EMCC logins/logouts per minute with Cisco MCS 7845-H2/I2 and MCS 7845-I3 servers.
+In the absence of any intracluster EM logins/logouts, Unified CM supports a maximum rate of 75 EMCC logins/logouts per minute with a virtual machine using the 7,500-user or 10,000-user OVA template.
 Most deployments will have a combination of intracluster and intercluster logins/logouts occurring.
-For this more common scenario, the mix of EMCC logins/logouts (whether acting as home cluster or visiting cluster) should be modeled for 40 per minute, while the intracluster EM logins should be modeled for 185 logins/logouts when using a single EM login server.
-The intracluster EM login rate can be increased to 280 logins/logouts per minute when using MCS 7845-H2/I2 or MCS 7845-I3 servers in dual EM server configuration.
+For this more common scenario, the mix of EMCC logins/logouts (whether acting as home cluster or visiting cluster) should be modeled for 40 per minute, while the intracluster EM logins should be modeled for 185 logins/logouts when using a single EM server node.
+The intracluster EM login rate can be increased to 280 logins/logouts per minute when using the 7,500-user or 10,000-user OVA template in a dual EM node configuration.
 (See Table 27-9.)